Do you visualise yourself teaching students in colleges and universities? If yes, then a career as a college professor could be perfect for you.

 A professor regularly reads academic articles and attends professional seminars to keep himself updated with the latest changes, developments, and innovations in their field.
 He may also visit and teach at various other colleges and universities.

-A full-time professor majorly performs research work; however, a part-time professor (adjunct professor) devotes his maximum time to teaching students.
+A full-time professor performs research work; however, a part-time professor (adjunct professor) devotes his maximum time to teaching students.